How To Foster Resilience In The Burnout Epidemic

 2. Use box-breathing techniques in moments of stress.
 Inhale for four counts, hold your breath for four counts, exhale for four counts and hold yourself empty for four counts.
 This is a powerful technique to relieve stress.

 3. Set healthy limits to media consumption.
-Set a time at the end of the day where you no longer read the news.
+Set a time at the end of the day when you no longer read the news.
 This will help prepare for a good night’s rest.

 4. Reach out to people.
 Offering a helping hand to others can boost well-being and put worries into perspective.